Art & Hue is pleased to present a collection of stylish pop art inspired by images from the photographic archives of the cult 1960s British TV show.

 The largest Art & Hue pop art collection to date, with 24 unique art prints, all Art & Hue prints are on 310gsm fine art archival matte paper, made from 100% cotton, using pigment inks which last lifetimes.

-2017 marks 50 years since the first colour episodes of The Avengers in 1967.
+2018 marks 50 years since the final series of The Avengers started airing in 1968.

 Broadcast on ITV in the UK and ABC in the USA, the show defined the 1960s, running from 1961 to 1969, during which time The Avengers fought off Russian double-agents, dodgy politicians, and power-crazed businessmen across London – how times have changed!